paralax/ColossalOpera/easy/graph_degree.md

     14 16
     15 16

+# Challenge Output

+    Node 1 has a degree of 8
+    Node 2 has a degree of 8
+    Node 3 has a degree of 6
+    Node 4 has a degree of 3
+    Node 5 has a degree of 7
+    Node 6 has a degree of 10
+    Node 7 has a degree of 7
+    Node 8 has a degree of 7
+    Node 9 has a degree of 7
+    Node 10 has a degree of 5
+    Node 11 has a degree of 9
+    Node 12 has a degree of 8
+    Node 13 has a degree of 8
+    Node 14 has a degree of 5
+    Node 15 has a degree of 9
+    Node 16 has a degree of 9

 # Bonus: Adjascency Matrix

 Another tool used in graph theory is an *adjacency matrix*, which is an *N* by *N* matrix where each *(i,j)* cell is filled out with the degree of connection between nodes *i* and *j*.
 For our example graph above the adjacency matrix would look like this: